ilyassBZ/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 puppeteer.use(
   RecaptchaPlugin({
     provider: {
-      id: '2captcha',
+      id: 'XXXXXXX', // REPLACE THIS WITH YOUR OWN PROVIDER  2CAPTCHA/CAPMONSTER ⚡
-      token: 'XXXXXXX' // REPLACE THIS WITH YOUR OWN 2CAPTCHA API KEY ⚡ },
+      token: 'XXXXXXX' // REPLACE THIS WITH YOUR OWN 2CAPTCHA/CAPMONSTER API KEY ⚡ },
     visualFeedback: true // colorize reCAPTCHAs (violet = detected, green = solved) })